 Aside from the official Randonaut theory based practice of bringing quantum randomness into the topology of your reality and using them to cause change, I had a few ideas for magical experiments that I will briefly describe here:

-- Use /getattractor and while it is calculating, ask a question out loud or in your mind which you want an answer for.
+/getattractor) for the point and while it is calculating, ask a question out loud or in your mind which you want an answer for.

 - Go to the attractor and note any hints, symbolic objects, atmosphere, written text that might lead to an answer.